lift/framework/README.md

 Because Lift applications are written in [Scala](http://www.scala-lang.org), an elegant JVM language, you can still use your favorite Java libraries and deploy to your favorite Servlet Container and app server.
 Use the code you've already written and deploy to the container you've already configured!

-## Issues

-Issues on the Lift GitHub project are intended to describe actionable, already-discussed items.
-Committers on the project may open issues for themselves at any time, but non-committers should visit the [Lift mailing list](https://groups.google.com/forum/#!forum/liftweb) and start a discussion for any issue that they wish to open.

-## Pull Requests

-We will accept pull requests into the [Lift codebase](https://github.com/lift) if the pull requests meet the following criteria:

-* The request handles an issue that has been discussed on the [Lift mailing list](http://groups.google.com/forum/#!forum/liftweb) and whose solution has been requested (and in general adheres to the spirit of the issue guidelines outlined in [CONTRIBUTING.md](https://github.com/lift/framework/blob/master/CONTRIBUTING.md)).
-* The request includes a signature at the bottom of the `/contributors.md` file.

-For more details, see [CONTRIBUTING.md](https://github.com/lift/framework/blob/master/CONTRIBUTING.md).

 ## Getting Started

 **Compatibility note:**